FACT CHECK: Trump, Illegal Immigration And Crime

 "We have to be strong on the border," Trump said Wednesday.
 "Otherwise, you'll have millions of people coming up — not thousands, like we have now; you'll have millions of people flowing up and just overtaking the country.
 And we're not letting that happen."

-Illegal immigration at the southern border dropped off sharply in the early months of the Trump administration.
+Illegal immigration at the Southern border dropped off sharply in the early months of the Trump administration.
 But in recent months, the number of apprehensions has rebounded, driven in part by a growing number of children and families.
-Overall, the number of illegal border-crossers is still lower now than it was in 2014 and a fraction of what it was a decade earlier.
+Overall, the number of illegal border crossers is still lower now than it was in 2014 and a fraction of what it was a decade earlier.